GaohaoZhou-ops/JestonYoloROS/resources/README-EN.md

 ---
 # Step 3.
 Obtain the Model

-Two methods are provided for obtaining models compatible with the Jeston device platform.
+Two methods are provided for obtaining models compatible with the Jetson device platform.
 You can download from a network drive or compile locally, but the second method, local compilation, is recommended as it maximizes hardware acceleration performance.

 ## 3.1 [Quick] Download from a Network Drive

 Open the following link to find the model for your device.
-Currently, only the Jeston AGX Orin 64GB DK hardware is supported.
-Model files for other Jeston platforms will be added in the future:
+Currently, only the Jetson AGX Orin 64GB DK hardware is supported.
+Model files for other Jetson platforms will be added in the future:

 ```txt
 https://pan.baidu.com/s/1pxzS423gZaWbsfSmpQGrsQ?pwd=24wj